 Nanopore-based single molecule sequencing of the D4Z4 array responsible for facioscapulohumeral muscular dystrophy

 Subtelomeric macrosatellite repeats are difficult to sequence using conventional sequencing methods owing to the high similarity among repeat units and high GC content.
 Sequencing these repetitive regions is challenging, even with recent improvements in sequencing technologies.
-Among these repeats, a haplotype of the telomeric sequence and shortening of the D4Z4 array on human chromosome 4q35 causes one of the most prevalent forms of muscular dystrophy with autosomal-dominant inheritance, facioscapulohumeral muscular dystrophy (FSHD).
+Among these repeats, a haplotype carrying a particular sequence and shortening of the D4Z4 array on human chromosome 4q35 causes one of the most prevalent forms of muscular dystrophy with autosomal-dominant inheritance, facioscapulohumeral muscular dystrophy (FSHD).
 Here, we applied a nanopore-based ultra-long read sequencer to sequence a BAC clone containing 13 D4Z4 repeats and flanking regions.
 We successfully obtained the whole D4Z4 repeat sequence, including the pathogenic gene DUX4 in the last D4Z4 repeat.
-The estimated sequence accuracy of the total repeat region was 99.7% based on a comparison with the reference sequence.
+The estimated sequence accuracy of the total repeat region was 99.8% based on a comparison with the reference sequence.
 Errors were typically observed between purine or between pyrimidine bases.
 Further, we analyzed the D4Z4 sequence from publicly available ultra-long whole human genome sequencing data obtained by nanopore sequencing.
-This technology may become a new standard for the molecular diagnosis of FSHD in the future and has the potential to widen our understanding of repetitive subtelomeric regions.
+This technology may be a new tool for studying D4Z4 repeats and pathomechanism of FSHD in the future and has the potential to widen our understanding of subtelomeric regions.